Workiva (NYSE:WK) Releases Q1 2022 Earnings Guidance

 Workiva (NYSE:WK – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $-0.160-$-0.140 for the period, compared to the Thomson Reuters consensus estimate of $-0.050.
 The company issued revenue guidance of $127 million-$128 million, compared to the consensus revenue estimate of $125.72 million.Workiva also updated its FY 2022 guidance to $-0.800-$-0.760 EPS.

-A number of analysts have recently commented on the stock.
-Citigroup began coverage on shares of Workiva in a research note on Tuesday, February 1st.
-They set a buy rating and a $135.00 target price for the company.
-Stifel Nicolaus lowered their target price on shares of Workiva from $150.00 to $120.00 and set a buy rating on the stock in a research note on Wednesday, February 23rd.
-William Blair reissued an outperform rating on shares of Workiva in a research note on Wednesday, February 23rd.
-Zacks Investment Research downgraded shares of Workiva from a hold rating to a sell rating in a report on Tuesday, March 8th.
-Finally, Robert W. Baird lowered their target price on Workiva from $190.00 to $150.00 in a report on Wednesday, February 23rd.
-One research analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $134.67.
+Several research analysts have commented on the stock.
+Zacks Investment Research downgraded shares of Workiva from a hold rating to a sell rating in a research report on Tuesday, March 8th.
+Stifel Nicolaus lowered their price objective on shares of Workiva from $150.00 to $120.00 and set a buy rating for the company in a research report on Wednesday, February 23rd.
+Robert W. Baird lowered their price objective on shares of Workiva from $190.00 to $150.00 in a research report on Wednesday, February 23rd.
+BMO Capital Markets lowered their price objective on shares of Workiva from $135.00 to $127.00 and set an outperform rating for the company in a research report on Wednesday, February 23rd.
+Finally, William Blair reiterated an outperform rating on shares of Workiva in a report on Wednesday, February 23rd.
+One investment analyst has rated the stock with a sell rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Workiva has an average rating of Buy and a consensus price target of $134.67.

-In related news, Director Robert H. Herz sold 1,500 shares of Workiva stock in a transaction that occurred on Monday, March 14th.
-The shares were sold at an average price of $95.71, for a total value of $143,565.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Michael D. Hawkins sold 3,433 shares of the business’s stock in a transaction that occurred on Wednesday, February 9th.
-The stock was sold at an average price of $120.00, for a total transaction of $411,960.00.
+In other Workiva news, Director Robert H. Herz sold 1,500 shares of the company’s stock in a transaction on Monday, March 14th.
+The shares were sold at an average price of $95.71, for a total transaction of $143,565.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, EVP Michael D. Hawkins sold 3,433 shares of the company’s stock in a transaction on Wednesday, February 9th.
+The shares were sold at an average price of $120.00, for a total transaction of $411,960.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 11,975 shares of company stock valued at $1,271,908.
-Insiders own 12.25% of the company’s stock.
+In the last three months, insiders sold 11,975 shares of company stock worth $1,271,908.
+12.25% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Deutsche Bank AG increased its holdings in shares of Workiva by 16.7% in the 4th quarter.
-Deutsche Bank AG now owns 252,232 shares of the software maker’s stock valued at $32,914,000 after acquiring an additional 36,101 shares during the last quarter.
-Sei Investments Co. boosted its holdings in Workiva by 26.8% in the fourth quarter.
-Sei Investments Co. now owns 93,354 shares of the software maker’s stock valued at $12,182,000 after purchasing an additional 19,727 shares in the last quarter.
-Barclays PLC increased its stake in Workiva by 68.2% in the fourth quarter.
-Barclays PLC now owns 73,883 shares of the software maker’s stock valued at $9,640,000 after purchasing an additional 29,958 shares during the last quarter.
-California State Teachers Retirement System raised its holdings in Workiva by 3.3% during the fourth quarter.
-California State Teachers Retirement System now owns 56,007 shares of the software maker’s stock worth $7,308,000 after purchasing an additional 1,781 shares in the last quarter.
-Finally, Legal & General Group Plc lifted its position in shares of Workiva by 0.9% during the 4th quarter.
-Legal & General Group Plc now owns 34,156 shares of the software maker’s stock worth $4,457,000 after buying an additional 292 shares during the last quarter.
-85.94% of the stock is owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in WK.
+Deutsche Bank AG boosted its position in shares of Workiva by 16.7% during the 4th quarter.
+Deutsche Bank AG now owns 252,232 shares of the software maker’s stock worth $32,914,000 after purchasing an additional 36,101 shares in the last quarter.
+Barclays PLC raised its holdings in shares of Workiva by 68.2% in the 4th quarter.
+Barclays PLC now owns 73,883 shares of the software maker’s stock worth $9,640,000 after acquiring an additional 29,958 shares during the last quarter.
+Sei Investments Co. raised its holdings in shares of Workiva by 26.8% in the 4th quarter.
+Sei Investments Co. now owns 93,354 shares of the software maker’s stock worth $12,182,000 after acquiring an additional 19,727 shares during the last quarter.
+Schonfeld Strategic Advisors LLC acquired a new stake in shares of Workiva in the 4th quarter worth about $1,466,000.
+Finally, Advisors Asset Management Inc. raised its holdings in shares of Workiva by 148.5% in the 4th quarter.
+Advisors Asset Management Inc. now owns 10,457 shares of the software maker’s stock worth $1,365,000 after acquiring an additional 6,249 shares during the last quarter.
+85.94% of the stock is currently owned by institutional investors.

 Workiva Company Profile (Get Rating)